-As a Buddhist country, Vietnam is rich in beautiful temples and eye-catching pagodas.
-From the city centers of Hanoi and Ho Chi Minh City to the isolated mountains of the Ninh Binh Province, you’re never far from a Buddhist temple in Vietnam.
+As a Buddhist country, Vietnam is rich in eye-catching pagodas.
+From the city centers of Hanoi and Ho Chi Minh City to the isolated mountains of the Ninh Binh Province, there’s usually a Buddhist temple nearby.

-Blessed with striking architecture, splendid gardens, and stunning visual art, here are some of the most notable and famous pagodas in Vietnam.
+Many of these historical places in Vietnam were built hundreds of years ago.
+Blessed with striking architecture, splendid gardens, and stunning visual art, here are some of the most notable and famous pagodas to visit, in no particular order

 Perfume Pagoda – Hanoi